 I am losing fat but the muscle is also disappearing

-This usually happens to those who are in a hurry to lose fat, and it is typical in the months close to the summer.
+This usually happens to people who are in too much of a hurry to lose fat, and it's typical in the summer months.

 Summer is at the same time every year, but there are certain people who forget about it, so they want the results that many have been looking for for months.
 In a few weeks.